 Duchenne Muscular Dystrophy (DMD)

-Thanks to advances in many areas of medicine, such as cardiology and pulmonology, people with Duchenne muscular dystrophy in the 21st century are living longer than in previous decades, often well into adulthood.
+Thanks to advances in many areas of medicine, such as cardiology and pulmonology, people with Duchenne muscular dystrophy (DMD) in the 21st century are living longer than in previous decades, often well into adulthood.
+DMD treatment requires multidisciplinary care to coordinate the multiple specialized assessments and interventions needed to maximize function and quality of life for patients.

-The use of available treatments can help maintain comfort and function and prolong life.
-Talk with an MDA clinic physician for more information.
+The use of available treatments can help to maintain comfort and function and prolong life.
+MDA Care Center physicians can help create individualized care plans regarding all medical and assistive aspects DMD patients require.

 People with DMD may have unexpected adverse reactions to certain types of anesthesia.
-It's important that the surgical team know about the patient's DMD so that complications can be avoided or quickly treated.
+It is important that the surgical team know about the patient's DMD so that complications can be avoided or quickly treated.
+Also, patients with DMD (as well as patients diagnosed with BMD) should have preoperative evaluations by pulmonary, anesthesia, and cardiac specialists prior to any surgery.1,2

 Braces, also called orthoses, support the ankle and foot, or may extend up over the knee.
 Ankle-foot orthoses (AFOs) are sometimes prescribed for night wear to keep the foot from pointing downward and keep the Achilles tendon stretched while the child is sleeping.

 Sooner or later, a wheelchair is needed in DMD, typically by about age 12.
-Unless there's an injury, such as a broken leg, wheelchair use usually is gradual.
+Unless there is an injury, such as a broken leg, wheelchair use usually is gradual.
 Many at first use wheelchairs for long distances, such as at school or the mall, and continue to walk at home.

-Although the child and parents may dread the wheelchair as a symbol of disability, most find that when they start to use one, they are actually more mobile, energetic and independent than when trying to walk.
+Although a child and parents may dread the wheelchair as a symbol of disability, most people find that when they start to use one, they are actually more mobile, energetic, and independent than when trying to walk without assistance.

 Other mobility and positioning aids can help parents and caregivers.
-Among the simplest aid is a transfer board for helping the person move in and out of the wheelchair.
-Mechanical lifts, shower chairs and electronic beds also can be useful.
+Among the simplest aid is a transfer board for helping to move a person move in and out of a wheelchair.
+Mechanical lifts, shower chairs, and electronic beds also can be useful.

-The American Academy of Pediatrics recommends that people with DMD have a complete cardiac evaluation by a specialist beginning in early childhood and again at least every other year until age 10.
-After that, the evaluations should be done every year or at the onset of symptoms of heart weakness, such as fluid retention or shortness of breath.
+The American Academy of Pediatrics recommends that people with DMD have a complete cardiac evaluation (including an electrocardiogram and noninvasive imaging) by a specialist beginning in early childhood and again at least every other year until age 10.
+After that, the evaluations should be done every year or at the onset of symptoms of heart weakness, such as fluid retention or shortness of breath.1

 Female carriers of DMD are at higher-than-average risk of developing cardiomyopathy.
-The academy suggests that carriers should undergo a complete cardiac evaluation in late adolescence or early adulthood, or sooner if symptoms occur, and that they should be evaluated every five years starting at age 25 to 30.
+It is recommended that female carriers should undergo a complete cardiac evaluation in their late adolescence or early adulthood, or sooner if symptoms occur.
+The evaluation should include cardiac MRI and should be repeated at least every five years.

-There’s some preliminary evidence that treatment with angiotensin converting enzyme (ACE) inhibitors and beta blockers can slow the course of cardiac muscle deterioration in DMD if the medications are started as soon as abnormalities on an echocardiogram (ultrasound imaging of the heart) appear but before symptoms occur.
+Treatment with angiotensin converting enzyme (ACE) inhibitors, angiotensin receptor blockers (ARB) and beta blockers can slow the course of cardiac muscle deterioration in DMD if the medications are started as soon as abnormalities on an echocardiogram (ultrasound imaging of the heart) appear but before symptoms occur.
+Some data suggest that corticosteroids delay the onset of cardiomyopathy.
+The mineralocorticoid receptor antagonist eplerenone has some evidence of being effective for attenuating the decline in heart function but further studies are needed to confirm these findings.3

-- Doctors Talk Heart to Heart (pediatric cardiologists and other experts at an MDA-sponsored meeting exchanged information and planned studies regarding the heart in DMD and BMD)
+- Doctors Talk Heart to Heart (pediatric cardiologists and other experts at an MDA-sponsored meeting exchanged information and planned studies regarding the heart in DMD and Becker muscular dystrophy [BMD])

 - Revising Cardiac Care in Muscular Dystrophies

 However, there are many ways to minimize and postpone contractures.
 Range-of-motion exercises, performed on a regular schedule, help delay contractures by keeping tendons from shortening prematurely.
-It’s important that a physical therapist show you how to do range-of-motion exercises correctly.
+It is important that a physical therapist show you how to do range-of-motion exercises correctly.

 Braces on the lower legs also can help keep the limbs stretched and flexible, delaying the onset of contractures.